salvatorevaldez/salvatorevaldez/README.md

 - 👋 Hi, I’m @salvatorevaldez
 - 👀 I’m interested in blockchain and cryptocurrencies
-- 🌱 I’m currently learning smart contract programming & dapp development on Ethereum
+- 🌱 I’m currently learning dapp development on Ethereum
-- 💞️ I’m looking to collaborate on dapp development and great crypto projects
+- 💞️ I’m looking to collaborate on great crypto projects
 - 📫 How to reach me: christiansalvatorevaldez@gmail.com

 <!---